syncfusion/ej2-angular-docs/src/maps/maps/providers/bing-maps.md

 ## Sublayer

-You can render any GeoJSON shape as a sublayer on top of an Bing maps layer for highlighting a particular continent or country in Bing maps by adding another layer and specifying the type to SubLayer.
+Any GeoJSON shape can be rendered as a sublayer on top of the Bing maps layer for highlighting a particular continent or country in Bing maps by adding another layer and specifying the [`type`](../api/maps/layerSettingsModel/#type) property of maps layer to "**SubLayer**".

-## Key

-The Bing maps key is provided as input to this key property.
-The Bing Maps key can be obtained from [Bing Maps](http://www.microsoft.com/maps/create-a-bing-maps-key.aspx).